VladPrytula/funcan_rl/Week_1/final/day_1/Day_1_FINAL.md

 Crucially, this is not merely a mathematical curiosity.
 A physical computing device—whether a digital controller or a neural network—can only represent functions that are **computable**, which necessarily implies Borel measurability.
 The Vitali set is not computable; no algorithm can decide membership in $V$.
 Thus measurability is not an abstract constraint—it is the mathematical formalization of **computability** in continuous spaces.

+**Remark (On Computability and Measurability).** The identification of measurability with physical computability is a crucial intuition.
+To be fully precise, the relationship is that any function computable by an idealized device (e.g., a Turing machine operating on real numbers) must indeed be Borel measurable.
+The converse, however, does not hold.
+The class of all Borel measurable functions has the cardinality of the continuum, whereas the class of all computable functions is only countable.
+There are thus "many more" Borel functions than computable ones.
+The key insight for our purposes remains perfectly valid: a function that is *not* measurable, such as one defined on a Vitali set, lies definitively outside the realm of what is computable or physically realizable, justifying our restriction to the measurable world.

 More deeply, for a device to implement $\pi^*$, it must determine whether $s \in V$.
 A physical sensor can only perform finite measurements—checking if $s$ lies in intervals, or countable combinations thereof.
 It can at best determine membership in **Borel sets**.
 The question "is $s \in V$?" requires access to information about the real line that is physically unobtainable.

 ---